 Doing so helps keep their scheme under the radar, and by the time you notice what’s happening plenty of damage could already be done.
 You likely won’t be held responsible for the charges if your card was lost or stolen, but there could be trouble if you failed to report it to your bank.

 Furthermore, depending on how long it has been going on, the debt racked up or the draining of an account could ultimately hurt your credit score.
+Thinking of closing an account to better keep track of your finances?
+Tap or click here for five things to consider before closing a credit card account.

 Keep an eye on your credit reports

 Never mind the accounts we are aware of, scammers also like to open accounts of their own under stolen identities.
-Studies show new account fraud is one of the fastest growing types of identity theft, in part because many probably don’t even realize it’s happening.
+Studies show new account fraud is one of the fastest-growing types of identity theft, in part because many probably don’t even realize it’s happening.

 The new account could be set up at an unfamiliar bank, which makes it even more difficult to detect.
 Unfortunately, you might not learn of it until the bills start coming or the account goes to collections.